How Computers Work: A Beginner's Guide

 Software is the invisible force that drives the computer.
 It includes:

-• Operating Systems (OS): Manage hardware and software resources.
+• Operating Systems (OS): Operating Systems manage hardware and software resources as well as provides a user interface which allows for easier communication from us to the computer's hardware.
 Examples include Windows, macOS, and Linux.

 • Applications: Programs that allow users to perform tasks, such as web browsers, word processors, or games.